symsoft/ecc-api-guide/swagger_specification.md

         type: "string"
         description: "Optional expiry date of the Service"
     description: "Information about a Subscriber Service instance"
-  SubscriberPatch:
+  SubscriptionPatch:
     type: "object"
     properties:
       iccid:
         type: "string"
         example: "89461177710001700003"
-        description: "The ICCID identifying the new SIM to be used for the Subscriber"
+        description: "The ICCID identifying the new SIM to be used for the Subscription"
       msisdn:
         type: "string"
         example: "46708621488"
-        description: "The new MSISDN (E.164 number) of the Subscriber"
+        description: "The new MSISDN (E.164 number) of the Subscription"
       blocked:
         type: "boolean"
-        description: "If the Subscriber is blocked or not"
+        description: "If the Subscription is blocked or not"
         default: false
-    description: "Subscriber attributes to be changed"
+    description: "Subscription attributes to be changed"
-  SubscriberServiceInfo:
+  SubscriptionPrototype:
     type: "object"
     required:
+    - "iccid"
     - "msisdn"
-    - "services"
     properties:
+      iccid:
+        type: "string"
+        example: "89461177710001700003"
+        description: "The ICCID identifying the SIM to be used for the Subscription"
       msisdn:
         type: "string"
         example: "46708621488"
-        description: "The new MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
-      services:
-        type: "array"
-        description: "List of assigned services"
-        items:
-          $ref: "#/definitions/ServiceInfo"
-    description: "Detailed Service information for a Subscriber"
-  SubscriberInfo:
+    description: "Parameters required at creation of a new Subscription"
+  SubscriptionInfo:
     type: "object"
     required:
     - "blocked"